Pakistan warns of ‘water war’ with India if decades-old treaty violated - New Age

 In a statement, India’s foreign ministry said the two men were apprehended by local villagers on September 21, and that one of them had since admitted their role as guides and also identified one of the gunmen as a Pakistani from Muzaffarabad.

-A Pakistan foreign ministry spokesman did not immediately respond to a request for comment.

 Pakistan warns of ‘water war’ with India if decades-old treaty violatedReuters .
-Islamabad, New Delhi / New Age Online
+Islamabad/New Delhi

 Pakistan would treat it as ‘an act of war’ if India revoked the Indus Water Treaty regulating river flows between the two nations, Pakistan’s top foreign official said on Tuesday.